dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 * we'll all be running this web server thing by thursday
 * browser and web server - client - server
+* this is just an image of brave - my web browser of choice - has built in ad block but sometimes breaks pages - built on chrome - so for this class you could use either

 ---